ColeAmparo/ColeAmparo.github.io/essays/smartQuestions.md

 your question answered.

-Why smart questions important for software engineers
+Why smart questions are important for software engineers
 ----------------------------------

 Software engineers are not going out of there